 There are a few different types of applicators when it comes to sunscreen products.
 You need to decide if you want to use a lotion, gel or spray.
 It does not make a difference which type of sunscreen you decide to use however, you need to make sure you reapply when you need to and you apply a thick even coating to the skin.

 A spray is best suited for hairy areas while the cream is best for dry skin.
 Your gel is best suited for your oily and acne prone skin types.
-It is better to use a spray under makeup or find a foundation that has an SPF already in the product.
+It is better to use a spray under makeup or find a foundation that has an SPF already in the product, and you can give a try to the best freckle removal cream too.

 Once you have found the perfect sunscreen for you, buy a small tube or bottle and test the product on your wrist.
 If you see a skin reaction, rinse the product off with cold water and dry your skin with a clean towel.
 Repeat this process until you find a product that does not irritate your skin.